socalrug/hackathon-2022-04/presentation/presentation_guidelines.md

 * Best Insight
 * Best Visualization
-* Best Model
+* Best Analysis

-All teams that present will be eligible for the *Best Insight* award.
-Any team that presents a visualization and/or modeling results will also be eligible for the *Best Visualization* and *Best Model* awards.
-Though visualizations in particular are highly encouraged for all presentations, teams are not required to use either visualizations or models in their presentations.
+* Best Presentation

 ## Presentations

-All teams will need to make a presentation covering their work during the hackathon, highlighting the *insights*, *visualizations* and/or *models* they developed during the event.
+All teams will need to make a presentation covering their work during the hackathon, highlighting the *insights*, *visualizations*, and/or *presentation* they developed during the event.

 * Each team should prepare a PDF version of their presentation, produced with any software package (e.g. PowerPoint, Keynote, Shiny RMarkdown, etc.)
 * Presentations must be submitted by 1:30 PM on Sunday.
 Submission details will be covered at the hackathon.